-The distance is measured along a straight line from an address point in the property to the address point of the school.
-The measuring system is an integral part of the admission database produced by Tribal Technology Ltd. The system uses Ordnance Survey maps and address points from the LLPG (Local Land and Property Gazetteer) and is accurate to 1 metre.
+Where pupils meet the same criteria, places will be offered in order of the distance from home to school which will be measured by straight-line, from the address point in the property to the address point in the school, as determined by LLPG (Local Land Property Gazetteer) data.
+The measuring system is an integral part of the admission software produced by Servelec Synergy Ltd, uses Ordnance Survey maps and LLPG data and is accurate to 1 centimetre.